Muchangi001/backend/README.md

 # 🚀 Axum Backend Learning Project

-A basic Axum web server demonstrating fundamental HTTP concepts and RESTful API patterns.
+Axum web server demonstrating fundamental HTTP concepts and RESTful API patterns.
 Built for learning backend development with Rust.

 ## 📚 What This Covers